Teaching & Learning

 Faculty Support and Preparation

-Due to the unpredictable nature of the pandemic, some students will be in-person and some will be remote (either synchronously or asynchronously), or a fully online model may be necessary for their courses.
-In addition, if conditions require the college to return to remote teaching and learning, the courses will need to be flexible and prepared to go rapidly to a fully online format of instruction.
+Due to the unpredictable nature of the pandemic, some students will be in-person and some will be remote (either synchronously or asynchronously), or a fully online model may be necessary for certain courses.

-In planning for the Fall 2020 Semester, we seek to provide a classroom experience that prioritizes the health and safety of all members of the community, in what continues to be a highly uncertain and evolving environment.
+In planning for the Spring 2021 Semester, we continue to seek to provide a classroom experience that prioritizes the health and safety of all members of the community, in what continues to be a highly uncertain and evolving environment.
 We recognize that all classes may have remote participants at some time during the semester, and that our faculty will be teaching in new ways, which will change classroom needs and design.

-In response to public health conditions and New York State guidelines, we will reconfigure our classrooms for the Fall 2020 Semester.
-Specifically, classrooms will be configured to minimize density and to follow social distancing requirements, so that students and faculty maintain six feet of distance apart.
-As a result, classroom capacity will be 20% to 50% of normal capacity, depending on the specific size, shape, and furniture in each room.
+In response to public health conditions and New York State guidelines, our classrooms are configured to minimize density and to follow social distancing requirements, so that students and faculty maintain six feet of distance apart.
+As a result, classroom capacity continues to be 20% to 50% of normal capacity, depending on the specific size, shape, and furniture in each room.

-We will supplement traditional classrooms by creating new teaching spaces in conference rooms, assembly spaces, the Frances Lehman Loeb Art Center, and outdoor tent classrooms.
+We will continue to supplement traditional classrooms by using conference rooms, assembly spaces, the Frances Lehman Loeb Art Center, and outdoor tent classrooms as the weather permits.

 - Some students learn from a remote location (self-quarantine, remain home, international students) while others are in-person